dice-group/dice-embeddings/benchmark_scripts/benchmark_quickstart.md

 ## Using auto_batch finder

-**NOTE:** SLCWA training loop is not supported by auto_btach finder.
+**NOTE:** SLCWA training loop is not supported by auto_batch finder.
 Do not try to train the large model on the machine without enough memory of GPU, it will crash the machine immediately.

 Add `--use_ddp_batch_finder True`.